OfficeDev/TrainingContent/O3652-2 Deep Dive Apps for Office in Word/Lab.md

 			});

 		}
-5. Test your work by starting a debug session and clicking the **Office Open XML** button when the select element has the default select of Paragraph.
+7. Test your work by starting a debug session and clicking the **Office Open XML** button when the select element has the default selected value of **Paragraph**.
+You should see that the Open Office XML content has been used to created a formatted paragraph.
 <br/>![](Images/Fig13.png)

-6. Change the value of the dropdown select element to Picture and click the **Office Open XML** button.
+8. Change the value of the select element to **Picture** and click the **Office Open XML** button.
+You should see that the Open Office XML content has been used to insert a image into the document.
 <br/>![](Images/Fig14.png)

-7. Change the value of the dropdown select element to Chart and click the **Office Open XML** button.
+9. Change the value of the select element to **Chart** and click the **Office Open XML** button.
+You should see that the Open Office XML content has been used to created a simple bar chart.
 <br/>![](Images/Fig15.png)

-8. Change the value of the dropdown select element to Tableand click the **Office Open XML** button.
+10. Change the value of the select element to **Table** and click the **Office Open XML** button.
+You should see that the Open Office XML content has been used to created a formatted table.
 <br/>![](Images/Fig16.png)

+11. You have now completed this lab